Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

   - TNT is more volatile and most explosions create chain reactions
   - Sleeping now passes time on status effects
   - Many items are now immune to fire and some are immune to lava and or explosions
-  - Swords can block most attacks (except for wooden and stone) with smaller delay frames than a shield, but not explosions or projectiles
+  - Swords can block most attacks (except for wooden and stone), but not explosions or projectiles, with a smaller delay frame than a shield
   - Some items change or get destroyed when subject to lava, fire or water
   - Improved falling block physics with destructive effects
   - Elytra can be de-activated in survival mode by sneaking